What are statins?

 Statins are medications that lower cholesterol by inhibiting an enzyme called HMG-CoA reductase.
 Essentially it blocks cholesterol production.
 But what is cholesterol?
 The term is used widely to mean different things.
 Specifically, cholesterol is a molecule made in the liver but can be acquired from animal based foods.

 So why is cholesterol (the molecule) bad for you?
-Maybe it’s not.
+It’s not.
 Let’s progress through the history.
 Back in the 1950’s a physiologist named Ansel Keys had a theory that eating saturated fats raised cholesterol and caused cardiovascular disease.
-He did an epidemiological study called the “7 Country Study” which looked at the dietary patterns of individuals in 23 countries.
-The study came to the conclusion that eating high levels of saturated fats were associated with CVD.
+He did an epidemiological study called the “6 Country Study” which looked at the dietary patterns of individuals in 22 countries.
+The study came to the conclusion that eating high levels of saturated fats were associated with heart disease.
 However, the study was conducted using food questionnaires which relied on the memory of what one ate, which is pretty unreliable.
-And Keys actually studied 23 countries.
-He only chose the seven countries that agreed with his hypothesis.
+And Keys actually studied 22 countries.
+He only chose the six countries that agreed with his hypothesis.
 His study was never reproducible.
 He tried to show that saturated fat raised cholesterol, but failed.
-In fact, two studies were performed that had a diet of saturated fat and one of polyunsaturated fat, and it was polyunsaturated fat that showed more of a risk for CVD, likely secondary to inflammation.
-Further, epidemiological studies can not prove causation, they only provide associations.
+In fact, two studies were performed where one had a diet of saturated fat and one of polyunsaturated fat, and it was polyunsaturated fat that showed a risk for cardiovascular disease (CVD), likely secondary to inflammation.

-If saturated fats do not raise cholesterol, what controls cholesterol homeostasis?
+If saturated fats do not raise cholesterol, what controls how cholesterol is regulated in the body?
 Almost everything in our body is regulated by a feed back mechanism.
 Cholesterol has one as well, as was found out in this study:

 Amadi PU, Zhang D-W. Cholesin, a new hormone bridges intestinal cholesterol absorption and hepatic synthesis.
 Life Metab.
 2024;3(4):loae024.